Marco Estrada (footballer): Career

 He was called up for the Chile national football team's friendlies against the two hosting nations of the 2008 Euro Cup.
-Against Switzerland, Chile lost 2–1 but had a legitimate goal called off and Austria, where Chile comfortably won 2–0.
+Against Switzerland, Chile lost 2–1 but had a legitimate goal called off and against Austria, where Chile comfortably won 2–0.
 Both of these encounters were played on 7 September 2007 and 11 September 2007 in Austria.
-After two great performances Estrada was called up for two friendlies in Asia against Japan, where Chile held the hosts to a 0–0 draw and South Korea, where Chile won 1–0.
+After two great performances, Estrada was called up for two friendlies in Asia against Japan, where Chile held the hosts to a 0–0 draw and South Korea, where Chile won 1–0.

-It was then where Estrada's aerial ability, marking, tenacity, powerful shots, long pass accuracy and technique continued to impress prestigious Chile's coach, Marcelo Bielsa who nominated him for the Bolivia and Venezuela games.
-Both matches were played in tough scenarios in the 3600 meter altitude Hernando Siles Stadium in La Paz and the Copa America 2007 Puerto Ordaz Stadium in Venezuela.
+It was then that Estrada's aerial ability, marking, tenacity, powerful shots, long pass accuracy and technique continued to impress Chile's prestigious coach, Marcelo Bielsa, who nominated him for the Bolivia and Venezuela games.
+Both matches were played in tough scenarios at the 3600-metre altitude Hernando Siles Stadium in La Paz and the Copa America 2007 Puerto Ordaz Stadium in Venezuela.
 Chile surprisingly won both games 2–0 and 3–2.
-Estrada proved to be extremely consistent in both matches, playing as a left wing back and a centre back and went on to be a regular in the Chile national team during three years.
-Estrada scored his first International goal on Wednesday 10 June. when his curling free kick beat Bolivian goalkeeper Carlo Arias after midfielder Ignacio Garcia of Bolivia was sent off in the 71st minute.
+Estrada proved to be extremely consistent in both matches, playing as a left wing back and a centre back and went on to be a regular in the Chile national team for three years.
+Estrada scored his first International goal on Wednesday, 10 June.
+When his curling free kick beat Bolivian goalkeeper Carlo Arias after midfielder Ignacio Garcia of Bolivia was sent off in the 71st minute.
 Estrada replaced the suspended Carlos Carmona in the starting line up Chile's final Group H match at the 2010 FIFA World Cup, but was sent off for a foul on Fernando Torres in the lead up to their opponent's Spain's second goal in a 2–1 win.